zuluana/homeward-sdk/README.md

 #  Homeward SDK

-> *A simple, cross-platform library for saving deep links to your home screen.
-Works with Expo Managed Workflow.
-No linking necessary =)*
+> *Simple Cross-Platform Shortcuts in React Native.
+Works with Expo Managed, No linking necessary =)*

-This library works by re-directing users to a web-browser where they can then save a deep link to their home screen.
+Homeward SDK works by re-directing users to a web-app where they can then save shortcuts (including Deep Links) to their home screen.

 This is a technique used by several popular apps and documented on [Stack Overflow](https://stackoverflow.com/questions/28042152/link-to-safari-add-to-home-screen-from-inside-app).

->  This library is a small TS / JS wrapper to simplify interaction with a [Homeward Server](https://github.com/CodalReef/Homeward-Server)
+>  Homeward SDK is a small TS / JS wrapper which simplifies interaction with a [Homeward Server](https://github.com/CodalReef/Homeward-Server)

-*See [Pitch / Anti-Pitch](#pitch--anti-pitch), [Disclaimer](#disclaimer), and [License](#license) prior to using.*
+*See [Pitch / Anti-Pitch](https://github.com/CodalReef/homeward#pitch--anti-pitch), [Disclaimer](https://github.com/CodalReef/homeward#disclaimer) prior to using.*

 ##  Installation